 To assess the effectiveness of the proposed method in a real-world scenario, we performed comprehensive online A/B testing within an e-commerce search engine with hundreds of millions of users and billions of products.

-Through a continuous and effective week-long controlled experiment, from Table \ref{online} we can discover that ours showed improvements over the previous base model, with a 0.19\% boost in User Conversion Rate (UCVR) (p-value < 0.02), translating into substantial revenue gains for the company.
+Through a continuous week-long controlled experiment, table \ref{online} shows that our proposed method achieved consistant improvements over the previous baselines, yielding a 0.19\% increase in User Conversion Rate (UCVR) (p-value < 0.02), translating into substantial revenue gains for the company.